ApryseSDK/pdftron-react-native/README.md

 ##### followSystemDarkMode
 bool, optional, Android only, default to true

-Defines whether UI will appear in dark color when System is dark mode.
-Otherwise it will use viewer setting instead.
+Defines whether the UI will appear in a dark color when the system is dark mode.
+If false, it will use viewer setting instead.

 ```js
 <DocumentView